 Karimabad also has several cafés ideal for breakfast, coffee, or desserts.
 Café de Hunza is well-known for its traditional walnut cake, while Tree House Café and Mountain Cup Café provide cosy spots for coffee, pastries, and light meals.
 These cafés are perfect for relaxing after a morning of sightseeing or trekking.

 Overall, Karimabad has the best combination of authentic Hunza dishes, Pakistani staples, and cafés for independent travellers.
-Aliabad, while convenient for transport, is not really a food destination, so most visitors choose to eat and spend their time in Karimabad.
+Aliabad, while convenient for transport, is not really a food destination, so most people choose to eat and spend their time in Karimabad.

 Frequently Asked Questions About Hunza Valley